 In 1901, when Queen Victoria died, after 63 years on the throne, Bertie became King Edward VII.
 Alice’s position was unchanged by her lover becoming king; in fact, she was seen by many as a good influence and vital to his reign.
 Alice was not hidden away from the public as the king insisted she was always with him.
 The pair were often seen together hosting dinner parties or at events such as Ascot.
 Queen Alexandra also saw Alice as an ally during this period, as Alice could coerce the stubborn king into doing things he did not wish to do.
 She helped to facilitate foreign policy negotiations with the Viceroy of India, had links with the Liberal Party and was even thanked by Herbert Asquith for her ‘wise counsel’.

-Alice spent most of the remainder of her life travelling the Far East or living in Florence, Italy with her husband George.
-Alice’s death in September 1947, marked the end of an era for royal mistresses and the role would never be the same again.
+Alice spent most of the remainder of her life travelling the Far East or living in Florence, Italy, with her husband George.
+Alice’s death in September 1947 marked the end of an era for royal mistresses, and the role would never be the same again.
 The country changed drastically under the straight-laced King George V and because of the trauma brought about by two world wars.
 The keeping of a glamorous and decadent royal mistress would no longer be openly tolerated.
 Alice’s legacy as a socialite and a woman forever in the spotlight has been continued by generations of her family.
-Alice’s daughter Violet went on to become the long-term lover of writer Vita Sackville-West, and her great-granddaughter is the Duchess of Cornwall, the wife of Charles, Prince of Wales.1
+Alice’s daughter Violet went on to become the long-term lover of writer Vita Sackville-West, and her great-granddaughter is Queen Camilla, the wife of King Charles III.1